 The tick with a diamond represents the next expected order date for a customer.
-In the example screenshot below, this customer is expected to make an order on November 26th, 2019.
+In the example below, this customer is expected to place an order on November 26th, 2019.

 How CLV Data is Calculated

-Klaviyo automatically builds a CLV model using your company’s data and retrains the model at least once a week.
-For more details on how we calculate this model, check out the section on learning more below.
+Klaviyo automatically builds a Customer Lifetime Value (CLV) model using your company’s data and retrains the model at least once a week.
+For more details on how we calculate this model, check out the section below.

-While no one can predict the future with absolute certainty, predictive analytics are a powerful tool for optimizing marketing spending and personalizing customer communication.
+While no one can predict the future with absolute certainty, Klaviyo's predictive analytics features are powerful tools for optimizing marketing spending and personalizing customer communication.
 However, predictions work best when averaged over many customers and are not expected to be exact for any single individual.
-While some individuals will spend more than their predicted CLV and some will spend less, as a whole they will average each other out.
+While some individuals will spend more than their predicted CLV and some will spend less, as a whole, they will average each other out.

 For example, the Predicted CLV value displayed in the Predictive Analytics box is not an exact prediction.
 In some cases, you may see an impossible number of predicted orders.
 For example, you may see 1.43 as the number of predicted orders for a particular customer.
 When you see this, it means we expect the customer to make one or two orders, but there’s also a chance that they'll make more or fewer.
 These expectations start to make sense when you group multiple customers together because you can predict the total number of orders or spend for the group.
 If we have five customers with a predicted number of orders of 1.43, 0.25, 3.12, 0.78, and 2.97, we can expect approximately 9 orders across this group.

 How Expected Date of Next Order is Calculated